grafana/metrictank/docs/graphite.md

 There are some small behavioral and functional differences with Graphite:

+* render API has a 'meta' parameter to request render metadata (such as perf stats and series lineage information)
+* render API filters output by "from" (don't include series that haven't been updated)
 * Currently no support for rewriting old data; There is a reorder-buffer to support out-of-order writes to an extent.
 Full archived data rewriting is on the roadmap.
 * Will never move observations into the past (e.g. consolidation and rollups will only cause data to get an equal or higher timestamp)
 * Graphite timezone defaults to Chicago, we default to server time